Skip to main content

 Updates

-Updates to the user metadata are merged.
+Updates to the app user metadata are merged.
 This allows you to update user metadata in segments from various parts of your app, even when offline.

 main.dart